readren/akkaHttp-angular2-typescript/README.md

 For a lot of production applications option 3 will be required.
 While option 2 is nicer for development.
 We can do both without changing our source code by using `sbt ~run` for the former and `sbt stage -DtsCompileMode=stage` for the latter.
 So to get option 3 to work you'll have to provide that `-DtsCompileMode=stage` jvm argument.

-##what to do if
-- "I've created the application through activator ui and the client browser you opened to connect to the application shows a message saying that the resource can't not be found":
-This is a [known problem](https://github.com/sbt/sbt-core-next/issues/9) with activator.
-To solve it, close the activator ui and try to run this application using the activator interactive shell.
-But before that, remove the file "&lt;project-base&gt;/project/sbt-ui.sbt" or comment its contents.
-Said file is added by activator during the template instantiation to activate the sbt-core-next plugin required by the activator ui.
-Unfortunately this plugin causes the classpath be incomplete at runtime, impeding the application to obtain the resources it needs.

-- "I've created the application through activator and it runs fine in activator but it hangs when I try to run it through sbt":
-This is a [known problem](https://github.com/typesafehub/activator/issues/1036) with activator.
-Activator generates a file `project\play-fork-run.sbt` that causes this.
-If you remove it or comment out its contents the application will run in sbt.

 ##Credits
 All credits are for [Joost de Vries](https://github.com/joost-de-vries) who did the [Play Angular2 Typescript](https://github.com/readren/akkaHttp-angular2-typescript) which is the base of this project.
 Everything is identical except the web server technology used: akka-http instead of play.